IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.1.2.1 Resource Subscription [ITI-110]

-This transaction is used for a subscription request, by using a particular set of filters, or for a subscription deletion.
+This transaction is used for a subscription request, by using a particular set of filters, or for a subscription update.

 For more details see the detailed [transaction description](ITI-110.html)